aragon/aragonette-mode/README.md

 ## Documentation

-The Hub is built on Aragon's Aragonette makes use of a mixture of tools and technologies to achieve a consistent and seamless user experience.
+The Hub is built on Aragon's Aragonette making use of a mixture of tools and technologies to achieve a consistent and seamless user experience.
 The tech stack consists of the following:

 - [ReactJS](https://reactjs.org)
 - [NextJS](https://nextjs.org)